An app to help people cope with strong, unpleasant emotions.

 Virtual Hope Box PsyberGuide

-- Bush NE, et al. Development and Evaluation of a Virtual Hope Box for Reducing Suicidal Ideation
+- Bush NE, et al. Development and evaluation of a Virtual Hope Box for reducing suicidal ideation National Center for Telehealth & Technology, US

 Disclaimer: Health Navigator’s app library is a free consumer service to help you decide whether a health app would be suitable for you.
 Our review process is independent.
 We have no relationship with the app developers or companies and no responsibility for the service they provide.
 This means that if you have an issue with one of the apps we have reviewed, you will need to contact the app developer or company directly.